Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 2. Attach the Amazon EC2 instances to a security group that allows all incoming traffic from other services.

-3. Install Java on all the 3 instances.
+3. Install Java 17 on all 3 instances.

 4. Copy `alfresco-elasticsearch-connector-distribution-3.2.1` to the 3 Amazon EC2 instances.

-   You can run 7 threads on each on the two instances and 6 on the third instance to achieve a total of a 20 thread count.
+   Run `7` threads on each of the two instances and `6` on the third instance to achieve a total of a `20` thread count.

 5. In a command prompt on the VPC `cd` to where `alfresco-elasticsearch-reindexing-3.1.1-app.jar` is located.